Workers' Compensation Insurance

 If employers choose to provide workers' compensation, they must do so in one of the following ways:

-- be certified by TDI to self-insure workers' compensation claims
+- be certified by TDI-DWC to self-insure workers’ compensation claims,

-- join a self-insurance group that has received a certificate of approval from TDI.
+- join a self-insurance group that has received a certificate of approval from TDI, or

 Political subdivisions may self-insure, buy coverage from insurance companies, or enter into inter-local agreements with other political subdivisions that self-insure.
 Emergency service organizations and political subdivisions may cover volunteers – such as volunteer firefighters, police officers, and emergency medical personnel – with a special endorsement on the policy.